Creekwood Housing Development

 PROJECT DESCRIPTION

-The Creekwood Housing Development would involve the construction of 59 dwellings on a 5.1-acre site (parcel #017-040-051 & #017-040-016).
+The Creekwood Housing Development would involve the construction of 59 dwellings on a 5.2-acre site (to view the proposed site plan, please click here).
 To prepare the site for this development, the dwelling at 280 Casa Grande would be demolished and the dwelling at 270 Casa Grande would remain, but the lot area for this dwelling would be reduced.
 The site would be graded to create street improvements and elevated building pads for new dwellings, and new bio-retention/floodwater basins would connect to Adobe Creek on the adjacent City-owned parcel to the east (parcel #017-041-042).
 The project also proposes to construct a pedestrian pathway adjacent to Adobe Creek to connect to the Makenna Subdivision that abuts the site to the south, and, potentially in the future, connect to the Casa Grande Senior Apartments to the north.
 The proposed pedestrian pathway would also connect to a new pedestrian bridge (also located on the City-owned parcel to the east) over Adobe Creek to connect this site and the residential areas west of Adobe Creek with the existing pathways and residential areas to the east on Spyglass Road.
 Vehicular, emergency, and pedestrian access would be provided from Casa Grande Road via a new private street.
-All new dwellings would be sold as condominiums.
+All new dwellings would be sold as condominiums (to view the proposed condominium plan, please click here).

 Environmental Review Status